-Location Statistics Facility Highlights Year joined GRRL 1973 Sufficient staff work area Yes Year opened 1973 Private office for LSC Yes Year built or last updated 2005 Staff break room Yes Collection size 37,130 Study Room/s No 2018 circulation 182,691 Separate meeting or program space/s 2 Total floor space (Sq.
+Location Statistics Facility Highlights Year joined GRRL 1973 Sufficient staff work area Yes Year opened 1973 Private office for LSC Yes Year built or last updated 2005 Staff break room Yes Collection size 37,247 Study Room/s 1 2021 circulation 143,223 Separate meeting or program space/s 2 Total floor space (Sq.
 Ft.)
-9,700 Program space shared or library-only Library 2018 open hours 43 Sufficient for collection & technology Minimally Public Internet stations 7 Significant building operational issues No Public catalog stations 3 Significant MCIT or accessibility issues No Express check station/s installed 2013 City owned or leased Owned
+9,700 Program space shared or library-only Library 2022 open hours 43 Sufficient for collection & technology Minimally Public Internet stations 7 Significant building operational issues No Public catalog stations 2 Significant MCIT or accessibility issues No Express check station/s installed 2013 City owned or leased Owned

 The Monticello Library was moved into its current location, a renovated bank building, in 2005.
 It is a very busy library, serving residents of both Wright and Sherburne Counties.
-Parking is generally sufficient except during large programs or at the height of summer business.
+Parking is generally sufficient except during large programs or at the height of summer business and Farmer's Market Days (Thursdays from May through October).
 The library was given additional open hours in 2012.

-The facility is generally in good repair; however, there have been water leaks on the south side windows and temperature control is an issue in some areas.
-There are clear distinctions between the children's, teen and adult areas, and comfortable reading areas for patrons.
+The facility is generally in good repair.
+A new roof was installed in August 2022.
+Temperature control is an issue in some areas.
+There are clear distinctions between the children, teen, and adult areas, and comfortable reading areas for patrons.
 However, collection space is becoming cramped in some areas.
-The facility provides for a sizeable work and storage room for the Friends.
-There is a mid-sized, well-used programming space, and in 2019 staff worked with the City to convert a storage room to a well-used meeting and study space.
+The facility provides for a sizeable work and storage room for the Friends and for staff.
+There is a mid-sized, well-used programming space, and in 2019 staff worked with the city to convert a storage room to a well-used meeting and study space which is able to be reserved by the public.